JJAY-IOS-Project/Feelingsify/README.md

 **Required Must-have Stories**

 * Users can create an account
+* Users see loading screen when app is opened
 * Users can log in and log out
 * Users can remain logged in
 * Users can choose a mood